About

-Our Green2Go program allows us to reduce our carbon footprint while also giving students, faculty, & staff the ability to eat onthe-go.
-All students, staff, and faculty may purchase into the program for a $12 fee per academic year at our greeter stands in the dining halls, or $6 if purchased after January 1st.
-100% of G2G program fees go towards the funding and continuation of this program.
+The Green2Go program allows Calvin Dining Services to reduce our carbon footprint while providing students, faculty & staff the ability to eat on the-go.
+You may purchase into the program for a $12 fee per academic year or $6 if purchased after January 1st.

 Steps

-- Fill your Green2Go container in the Dining Hall.
-Please note, two meal swipes are required if you are filling your container & dining in.
+- Please note, two meal swipes are required if you are filling your container & dining in.

 - When you’re ready to utilize Green2Go again, repeat the process!